bloom-works/handbook/sections/pay-and-benefits.md

 We use 🇺🇸 Gusto to administer payroll and benefits for U.S. employees, and 🇨🇦 Remote.com for Canadian employees.
 Gusto sends all payments via direct deposit (you could ask for a physical check, but it’s not recommended) and you can access your detailed pay stubs online.

-All salaried employees will receive a fixed COLA of $3,000 annually on February 1st.
+All salaried employees will receive a fixed COLA of $3,000 annually in the first week of February.
 Part-time employees will receive a COLA based on their FTE percentage.
 This flat-dollar approach ensures fairness and reflects the shared impact of living costs.

 ## Retirement savings (401k or RRSP)